Creating your own list might sound daunting at the beginning.

 I have a full-blown guide with done-for-you templates, strategies to build the list, create automation, and make money from it.

-And because you've shown interest, I want to reward you with a 35% discount code on my Email course.
+And because you've shown interest, I want to reward you with a special 20% discount code on my Email course.

 Affiliate Disclaimer: This article contains affiliate links to products.
 I will receive a commission for purchases made through these links.